geofannyher/Hugo-project/README.md

-this is my firs time using code in Arch linux
+this is my firs time using code in Arch linux' but i am using codepilot with this